epic-kitchens/epic-kitchens-100-narrator/README.md

 The narrator will save some settings under a directory named `epic_narrator` automatically created in your home directory.

-The settings will save the path of the video you narrated last, as well as the output path and the microphone id.
+The settings will save the path of the video you narrated last, as well as the output path and, the microphone id and a few other things.